-Romin is a documentary photographer and filmmaker, and is an alum of the UC Berkeley Graduate School of Journalism.
+Romin is a documentary photographer and filmmaker, and is an alum of the UC Berkeley Graduate School of Journalism's storied doc program.
 He was the school's inaugural recipient of the Marlon T. Riggs Fellowship in Documentary Filmmaking.
-He divides his time between the Bay Area and rural Minnesota with his wife and their three crazy boys.

-When he isn't shooting documentary work, he shoots weddings and portraits on 35mm film.
+When he isn't busy with documentary work, he moonlights as a wedding and portrait photographer, shooting and developing on 35mm film.

 Leaf has a penchant for being in two places at once.
 He can be found with a camera around his neck, a drone close by, and constantly thinking about how his next video will seamlessly flow.
 He sees little stories everywhere and prides himself on capturing them and making them glow.
 Aside from filming and editing wedding videos, Leaf has worked on numerous commercial and documentary pieces, has a love for meeting new people, seeing new places, perfect waves, cats, magic tricks, and his friends and family.